MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Test a GUI Application with a Software Robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is possible to test the GUI of an application via robotic process automation (RPA).
-Robot tests mimick the human user behaviour in the GUI and can help detect various errors by
+Robot tests mimic the human user behavior in the GUI and can help detect various errors by
 automating behaviour which otherwise would cost too much effort and/or time to execute manually.

 Here are the steps required to use a robot in the MicroEJ environment: